esearch Interests:

 - Primary: International Trade, Innovation, and Development Economics

-- Secondary: Finance and Labour
+- Secondary: Finance

 Working Papers: